Introducing the NEW Optibot AppSec Agent - now live.

 Free Tool

-Enter your team size and PR cadence to see your estimated monthly Claude Code token spend on code reviews — and how it compares to Optibot's flat $29/user/month.
+Enter your team size and PR volume.
+See your estimated monthly Claude Code Review spend vs. Optibot's flat $29/user/month, in seconds.

 Engineers